Matteopaluh/KEMET/README.md

 The "KEGG_MODULES" directory from the Git is mandatory for script usage.

 4) Setup input into proper paths:
+- MAG sequences should be copied in the "genomes" folder, which is created after setup process.
 - KEGG KOs annotations (derived from different sources) should be copied in the "KEGG_mappings" folder, which is created in the setup process.
 - The script needs an indication of KEGG mappings format (eggNOG, KofamKOALA, and KAAS or KAAS-like supported up to now 26/05/21).
 - Several types of output are possible, as specified later.